• Skip to primary navigation

 • Remove from the oven, discard rosemary, and serve on plates for added greens, add gnocchi and vegetable mixture onto a bed of greens such as spinach or kale.

-• I served with grilled sour dough bread
+• I served it with grilled sourdough bread.

 Notes